yoannfleurydev/gitweb/README.md

 ## --browser

-`gitweb` tries to start one of the following browser (in that order):
+`gitweb` tries to start one of the following browser (in that order of priority):

 - `$BROWSER` on Linux 🐧 or `%BROWSER%` on Windows 🏁 (this is a non standard variable)
 - `--browser` option given in the command line